Short Bio

 Ioannis Dasoulas, Aristeidis Dourdounas

-Creation of an app about an energy distribution system.
-The app
+Application about an energy distribution system.
+The app is meant to be used by a

-is meant to be used by a company that manages the distribution of electrical energy.
+that manages the distribution of electrical energy.
+The app provides a general picture

-The app provides a general picture of the distribution network, providing information about citizens'
+of the distribution network, providing information about citizens' energy consumption

-energy consumption and the energy produced by indepedent units of renewable energy.
+and the energy produced by indepedent units of renewable energy.
+The project is written

-The project is written in Python and SQL.
+in Python and SQL.

 Web development project

-The application provides three access levels for three different classes of users, assigned by the administrator of the house.
+house.
+The application provides three access levels for three different classes of

-Application is written in HTML5, CSS, Javascript, using Node JS and express.js for backend as well as Bootstrap for frontend.
+Javascript, using Node JS and express.js for backend as well as Bootstrap for frontend.

 Machine learning project